-The Pickard barn also increases the heritage value of the site.
-In 1903, Hammond renovated the Pickard barn, which became his summer studio which is still in use today.
-The former barn/summer studio has become a student residence called Bermuda House.
+In addition to the Black House, the site also includes the Pickard barn, which further adds to its heritage value.
+In 1903, John Hammond renovated the Pickard barn, transforming it into his summer studio, which still stands today.
+The former barn/summer studio has been converted into a student residence known as Bermuda House.

-The property belonged to Joseph B. Bowser until purchased by the Pickard family.
-In 1890, after the death of Rev. Humphrey Pickard, Principal of Mount Allison Academy from 1843 to 1869, the heirs sold the land to James R. Inch.
-John Hammond acquired this property on York Street in 1896 from James R. Dr. Borden, head of the Ladies’ College at Mount Allison University.
-He agreed, on behalf of the College, to build a structure to house the collection of John Owens, wealthy shipbuilder of Saint John.
-The paintings included a large collection of 18th and 19th century European and North American art.
-At the same time, Hammond agreed to come to the university to be head of fine arts.
-Hammond landscaped the property and Edmund Burke, architect from Toronto, designed the house.
+Joseph B. Bowser owned the property before it was eventually acquired by the Pickard family.
+Following the death of Rev. Humphrey Pickard, Principal of Mount Allison Academy from 1843 to 1869, the heirs sold the land to James R. Inch in 1890.
+John Hammond later acquired the property on York Street from James R. Dr. Borden, who was the head of the Ladies’ College at Mount Allison University, in 1896.
+Hammond agreed to construct a building to house the impressive art collection of John Owens, a wealthy shipbuilder from Saint John.
+This collection included a large assortment of 18th and 19th century European and North American art.
+Additionally, Hammond was appointed as the head of fine arts at the university, and he landscaped the property while Edmund Burke, an architect from Toronto, designed the house.

-The John Hammond House was acquired by Fred Ryan in 1909 and sold to Frank B. Black in 1912.
-At the time of his death, in 1945, Black had been President of J. L. Black and Sons, Ltd., founded in the 1850s.
-The company carried on a large-scale merchandising lumbering and farming business.
-In addition, Black was President of New Brunswick Telephone Company Limited and held directorships in many other Maritime Companies.
-He had a long and distinguished military career.
-He served as Mayor of Sackville.
-He was elected to the New Brunswick Legislature and was called to the Senate in 1921.
+Fred Ryan purchased the John Hammond House in 1909, and it was later sold to Frank B. Black in 1912.
+At the time of his death in 1945, Black held various prominent positions, including President of J. L. Black and Sons, Ltd., a company that engaged in large-scale merchandising lumbering and farming business.
+He was also President of New Brunswick Telephone Company Limited, held directorships in many other Maritime Companies, and had a long and distinguished military career.
+Additionally, he served as the Mayor of Sackville, was elected to the New Brunswick Legislature, and was called to the Senate in 1921.

-The buildings were acquired by Mount Allison University.
-In September 1958, President W.T.R.
-Flemington moved into one of the apartments in the converted summer studio, to free up space in the President’s Cottage for university women students.
-The main house then became home to the President of Mount Allison University until 1975.
-The External Relations Department of Mount Allison University occupies this heritage house.
+The buildings were eventually acquired by Mount Allison University.
+In 1958, President W.T.R.
+Flemington moved into one of the converted summer studio’s apartments to create more space in the President’s Cottage for university women students.
+The main house subsequently became the residence of the President of Mount Allison University until 1975.
+Today, the External Relations Department of Mount Allison University occupies this heritage house.